 Suzanne Farrell Smith is a writer, editor, and teacher.
-Her creative nonfiction has appeared or is forthcoming in the Kenyon Review, Post Road, PANK, Anderbo, Hippocampus Magazine, the Monarch Review, Connotation Press, Tiny Lights, and elsewhere.
+Her creative nonfiction has appeared or is forthcoming in the Kenyon Review, Post Road, PANK, Crab Creek Review, Anderbo, Hippocampus Magazine, the Monarch Review, and elsewhere.
+One essay will be anthologized in Oh Baby!: True Stories About Tiny Humans, an upcoming anthology by Creative Nonfiction.
+Another was named a notable essay in Best American Essays 2014.
 Fiction appears in Frontier Psychiatrist as well as two health-related anthologies for students.
-Critical pieces on writing and on education appear or are forthcoming in the Writer’s Chronicle, the English Record, Hawaii Women’s Journal, and online at Hunger Mountain.
+Critical pieces on writing and on education have appeared in the Writer’s Chronicle, the English Record, Hawaii Women’s Journal, and online at Hunger Mountain.

-With a BA from Trinity College, an MA from The New School for Social Research, and an MFA from Vermont College of Fine Arts, Suzanne teaches writing at LIM College and runs an editing business.
+With a BA from Trinity College, an MA from The New School for Social Research, and an MFA from Vermont College of Fine Arts, Suzanne teaches college writing and runs an editing business.

-Suzanne lives with her husband, son, and two cats in a small, sunny apartment at the foot of the United Nations Headquarters in Manhattan.
+Suzanne lives with her husband, three sons, and two cats in a small, sunny apartment at the foot of the United Nations Headquarters in Manhattan.
 She can be reached at suzfarrellsmith [at] gmail.